 2. Delivering infrastructure in communities and winning local support.

-4. Informing decision makers on how to create optimal regulation for a green future.
+4. Advising decision-makers on how to create optimal regulation for a green

-The new policy aims to build on progress to date from decarbonising the power sector and to meet the levels of future projected demand for power by consumers.
-As such there will be a new round of competitive auctions to secure investment and delivery of a higher volume of renewable energy technologies (an extra 12GW).
+The new policy aims to build on the progress made from decarbonising the power sector and secure enough clean power for projected future demand.
+There will be a new round of competitive auctions to secure investment and delivery of an additional 12GW of renewable energy sources.
 These technologies are offshore wind, onshore wind, solar, hydrogen, floating offshore wind and tidal.
-The competitive auction won’t take place until late 2021.
+The competitive auction will not take place until late 2021.

-In addition, the EWP reaffirms the commitment to delivery an increase in offshore wind by 2030 (from 30GW to 40GW).
-An exciting development is that this will include 1GW of floating offshore wind in addition to more thinking on exploiting marine energy, including wave and tidal energy.
+In addition, the white paper reaffirms the government’s commitment to delivering an increase in offshore wind volumes by 2030 — from 30GW to 40GW.
+An exciting development is that this will include 1GW of floating offshore wind.
+Future policy will also focus on exploiting marine energy, including wave and tidal.

-Also, the government is aiming to kickstart the scale up of hydrogen, setting out a 5GW commitment to hydrogen by 2030.
-The hope is that hydrogen will play a valuable role in helping meet consumer energy demand and in balancing the energy system when power demand is at a peak.
-A new Hydrogen Fund will be established, with £240million focused on producing hydrogen and also the government hopes to see a pilot of a town heated by hydrogen by 2030.
+The government plans to increase the size of the hydrogen sector with an ambition to deliver 5GW of hydrogen by 2030.
+Ministers hope hydrogen will play a valuable role in helping to meet consumer demand and balancing the energy system when demand is at a peak.
+A new Hydrogen Fund will be established, with £240million focused on producing the gas.
+The government wants to see a pilot of a hydrogen-heated town in place by 2030.

-There remains a desire for a new nuclear renaissance in the UK.
-The government intends to reach a final investment decision on one major nuclear plant by the end of the current Parliament.
-Discussions have started again with EdF on building a new nuclear plant (Sizewell C) which could provide 7% of the UK’s energy needs.
-As the financing of new nuclear is a serious political issue, with big questions on value for money given the potential for astronomical cost overruns, the government make clear value for money needs to be proven.
+There remains a commitment to supporting a new nuclear renaissance in the UK and reach a final investment decision on one major nuclear plant by the end of the current Parliament.
+Discussions have started again with EDF Energy on building a new nuclear plant —Sizewell C — which could provide 7 percent of the UK’s energy needs.
+As the financing of new nuclear is a serious political issue, given the potential for astronomical cost overruns, the government emphasises that value for money will need to be proven.

-Also, further thinking will take place on a new financing model for new nuclear and also the role of public investment in stimulating future nuclear construction.
-But, this model (regulated asset base) could end up seeing consumers be responsible for the costs of nuclear construction though the aim is to leverage more capital and reduce costs to consumers over the lifetime of an asset.
+Further thinking will take place on a financing model for new nuclear projects and the role of public investment in stimulating future nuclear construction.
+This proposal introduces a regulated asset base model, though this model could see consumers foot the bill for the cost of nuclear construction.
+The model would be designed to leverage more capital and reduce consumer cost over the lifetime of a power station.

-In addition, the EWP sets out the desire to stimulate a market in modern small nuclear reactors (SMRs) with £385 million funding to help develop this.
+In addition, the white paper sets out an ambition to stimulate a market in modern small nuclear reactors and funding of £385 million to develop this market.
 Finally, the government wants to see the delivery of a nuclear fusion plant by 2040.

-The EWP reaffirms an existing commitment of funding £1.3 billion to rollout more electric vehicle charging infrastructure, including rapid charging on England’s motorways and major roads.
+The white paper confirms an existing funding commitment of £1.3 billion to roll out more electric vehicle charging infrastructure, including rapid charging on England’s motorways and major roads.

-By Spring 2021, we will also hopefully see a new strategy on how data and digital can be used to transform the energy system, and more on using data across sectors to better understand energy use.
-Finally, there will be a new competition on how to modernise access to energy data (£2 million).
+By Spring 2021, we will hopefully see a new strategy on how data and digital technology can transform the energy system and how data can be used to unlock benefits for consumers and businesses.
+There will be a new £2 million competition on modernising access to energy data.

-Ensuring low carbon heat is essential if the UK net zero target is going to be met.
-The EWP reiterates a commitment to increase the number of electric heat pumps from 30,000 to 600,000 a year by 2028.
-There will also be more thinking on whether new homes should be banned from connecting to the existing gas network and cleaner energy sources for heat are encouraged instead.
-Finally, in 2021 the government will look to set up a new grant to help people opt for heat pumps instead of using fossil fuel alternatives.
+Delivering low carbon heat is essential if the UK is going to meet the net-zero target.
+The white paper reiterates the government´s commitment to increase the number of electric heat pumps from 30,000 to 600,000 a year by 2028.
+Future policy will decide if new homes should be banned from connecting to the existing gas network to encourage cleaner energy sources for heat instead.
+Finally, this year the government aims to create a new grant to help people opt for heat pumps in place of fossil fuel alternatives.

-There are other announcements on protecting energy consumers, changing the way the energy system is governed and a new UK emissions trading regime for life after Brexit.
+There are other announcements in the white paper on protecting energy consumers, changing the way the energy system is governed and on a new UK emissions trading regime for life after Brexit.

-There will be many more announcements in 2021.
-This includes on a net zero strategy, transport decarbonisation, hydrogen, heat and buildings, industrial decarbonisation (including carbon, capture & storage) smart energy systems, competition of energy networks, green jobs and the COP26 climate change summit that the UK is hosting.
+Energy sector enthusiasts can look forward to many more announcements during the year.
+These include a net-zero strategy, transport decarbonisation, hydrogen, heat and buildings, industrial decarbonisation (including carbon capture & storage), smart energy systems, competition of energy networks, policy on green jobs, and finally, the COP26 climate change summit that the UK is hosting.

-If you would like to discuss how policy may develop or any public affairs challenges in light of recent announcements, please get in touch for an exploratory conversation.
+If you would like to discuss how this policy may develop or any public affairs challenges you have, please get in touch for an exploratory conversation.